altair-graphql/altair/.github/development.md

 ## Development

-Navigate to the `packages/altair-app` directory, run `yarn` to install dependencies.
+Run `yarn` from the root of the repository to install dependencies.
-Run `yarn start` for a dev server.
+Run `yarn start:app` to start the local dev server of the web app.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Build